 Best Draft Targets for the Commanders with the 7th pick:

 • Trade Down: Washington might have too many needs to justify using this selection, especially with only two picks in the top 100 selections.
+I'm not projecting trades in this mock draft, but there's a high probability of someone else using this selection on draft day.

 Who Calls the Shots in Commanders Draft Room?